 Each state licenses its physicians.
-In turn, each state's board of medical licensure handles disciplinary matters.
-This can include suspension of the physician's license to practice medicine, or permanent revocation of the physician's license.
+In turn, each state's board of medical licensure handles administrative and disciplinary matters involving these physicians.
+This can include:

-If your state does not have a searchable website, you can contact the state licensing board directly.
 The Federation of State Medical Boards has compiled a list of contact information for each of the state medical boards.
-You can find it here: https://www.fsmb.org/contact-a-state-medical-board/

 If you're concerned about whether to choose a particular hospital, your state's department of health services is a good resource to turn to in order to investigate whether any formal complaints have been made against that facility.
-For example, reports of improper care or unsafe conditions are often reported to the state department of health services.
-These are issues you would certainly want to be aware of before selecting a hospital.
+Find information on the department of health in your state (from CDC.gov).

 If someone has filed a medical malpractice lawsuit against a doctor in your state, there will be a record of it in the court where the case was filed.
 Many court records can be found online, although you will need to do a little preliminary research to figure out what kind of information is actually available online in your state.

 At a minimum, you should be able to determine whether any lawsuits have been filed (past or present) against a particular physician.
 If the documents related to the lawsuit are not available online, you can usually go to the courthouse and pay for a copy of the record (provided the information you're looking for is not confidential).